johnguzmare/datasciencecoursera/ReproducibleResearch/Week1/Project/PeerAssessment.md

 ## Imputing missing values

 Note that there are a number of days/intervals where there are missing values (coded as 𝙽𝙰).
 The presence of missing days may introduce bias into some calculations or summaries of the data.

+#### Calculate and report the total number of missing values in the dataset

 The total number of observations containing missing values are calculated as follow.

 ```r